jotapapel/javaesque/README.md

 	end;
 }
 ```
-2. _object variables_: These are regular variables that are defined in the prototype table just like any other variable on a regular table
+2. _object_ variable : These are variables that will be passed on to class objects.
+They are defined in the prototype table just like any other variable on a regular table.
 ```lua
 class 'House' {
 	walls = 4,
 	construction_material = 'concrete'
 }
 ```
-3. _static or class variables_: There veariables are defined in the prototype table using brackets and a special _static_ keyword `[static.key] = value`.
+3. _static or class variables_: These variables will be passed on to the class itself.
+They are defined in the prototype table using brackets and a special _static_ keyword `[static.key] = value`.
 ```lua
 class 'Animal' {
 	[static.specimens] = 0,